elimbaum/TrinketPinball/class readme.md

 `clearGameCount()` sets the game count to zero.

 #### Motor
-`motorSpeed(percent)` sets the motor speed (from 0 to 100 percent).
+`setMotorSpeed(percent)` sets the motor speed (from 0 to 100 percent).
 Remember that using the motor can quickly drain the batteries.

 ### Going Home
 If you would like to work on your pinball machine at home, you'll need to install the Arduino software.
 Follow the "Super Easy Instructions" at this link: